STATUS: Anti-relationship recognition constitutional amendment

 HISTORY: In 2008, anti-gay forces in Florida pushed through an anti-marriage constitutional amendment that excluded same-sex couples from marriage and prohibited same-sex couples from attaining any form of legal family status.

-Several jurisdictions, including Miami, Orlando, and Tampa, have passed benefits for domestic partners.
+Several jurisdictions, including Miami, Orlando, and Tampa, have passed protections for domestic partners.

 POLLING DATA: Voters in Florida are moving on marriage, with 75% saying they support either marriage or civil union for same-sex couples.
 (Public Policy Polling, March 2013)